mmalcek/xmltransform/README.md

 (more detailed info on https://golang.org/pkg/text/template/ )

 ## Lua custom functions
-Aside of builtin functions you can use custom lua functions defined in ./lua/functions.lua file
+Aside of builtin functions you can write your own custom lua functions defined in ./lua/functions.lua file
 - Input is always passed as json array of strings
 - Output must be passed as string
 - lua table array starts with 1